Security-Onion-Solutions/securityonion-docs/strelka.rst

 Alerts
 ------

-Strelka scans files using YARA rules.
+Strelka scans files using :ref:`yara` rules.
 If it detects a match, then it will generate an alert that can be found in :ref:`alerts`, :ref:`dashboards`, or :ref:`hunt`.
-You can read more about YARA rules in the :ref:`local-rules` section.

 Logs
 ----

-Even if Strelka doesn't detect a YARA match, it will still log metadata about the file.
+Even if Strelka doesn't detect a :ref:`yara` match, it will still log metadata about the file.
 You can find Strelka logs in :ref:`dashboards` and :ref:`hunt`.

 Configuration
 -------------